 - To prevent any damage to your ear, and to hold the cartilage in place, the piercer clamps your tragus with forceps.

-- He or she then takes an 18-gauge hollow needle that is either straight or curved and pieces through the cartilage.
+- They then take an 18-gauge hollow needle that is either straight or curved and pieces through the cartilage.
 It takes some pressure since there is a little more flesh here.
 There will be some bleeding of course, and this is normal.

 - You are done!

 A piece of advice: It is very important to carefully choose the best starter jewelry since you will have it on for quite some time before the piercing heals.
 A ball closure ring or CBR are the most common ones used.